tylerreny/tylerreny.github.io/teaching.md

 Graduate Bootcamp in R Statistical Programming (2016-2019)

-PS6: Intro to Data Analysis (Summer 2018; Summer 2019)
+PS6: Intro to Data Analysis (Summer 2018)

 Cluster 60A: Intro to Data Analysis --- Public Opinion in the 1960s (Spring 2019)